 A movement of practitioners and organisations work to improve the way public spaces are delivered.

-Neighbourhoods: Take part in an intensive project bootcamp, where you’ll learn to transform underutilised land in your area – whether that’s veggies in the verge, public art, a market, or more.
+Neighbourhoods: Take part in an intensive project bootcamp, where you’ll learn to transform underutilised land and mobilise local support – whether that’s for veggies in the verge, public art, a market, or more.
 Meet new people and make an impact in your community, all while supporting a groundbreaking trial on how to create friendly, thriving neighbourhoods from the ground up.
+Free resources coming soon.

 Governments and developers: From bespoke organisational change management programs to one-off training sessions, neighbourhood workshops, and specialist advice, we’re here to help and connect.
 You’ll receive strategic support to work collaboratively between departments and with the community, manage risk and compliance, build support within the organisation, and support communities to make a difference.

 THE JOURNEY SO FAR

 To date, nine neighbourhoods in eight Victorian councils have taken part in the initial trial rounds of the Neighbourhood Project.
-The Great Neighbourhoods 2017 summit, bringing together community, government and private sector in a movement for community leadership.
+The Great Neighbourhoods 2017 summit also brought together community, government and private sector in a movement for community leadership.

-We’ll start sharing tools, templates and resources soon, based on the experiences to date… stay tuned for more!
+We’ll start sharing tools, templates and resources soon… stay tuned for more!

 WHO IS INVOLVED

 The Neighbourhood Project is a project of CoDesign Studio, with support from the Myer Foundation.
-Many thanks to our delivery partners at Resilient Melbourne and the Municipal Association of Victoria, as well as city2050, Think Impact, MRCagney and more.
+Many thanks to our delivery partners at Resilient Melbourne and the Municipal Association of Victoria, as well as partners city2050, Think Impact, MRCagney and more.